EngJay/pa-spl/examples/read-decibel-value/README.md

 # PCB Artists SPL Module Example

-*A minimal example of using a STM32F3 Discovery development board to read the SPL from a PCB Artists SPL Module and write it out via UART.*
+*A minimal example using a STM32F3 Discovery development board to read the SPL from a PCB Artists SPL Module.*

 ## Building and Running

-GDB and OpenOCD have been configured in the cargo config, so the example can be built, flashed, and run by using the Cargo run command.
+GDB and OpenOCD have been configured in the cargo config, so the example can be built, flashed, and run using the Cargo run command as long as GDB and OpenOCD are installed.

+Hardware setup:

+- Connect the V3.3 and ground pins of the sensor to matching pins on the dev board.
+- Connect the SCL and SDA pins of the sensor to pins PB6 and PB7, respectively, on the dev board.
+- Connect the TX and RX pins of your TTL-to-USB converter to pins PC11 and PC10, respectively, and connect the ground pin to matching pin on the board.

-First, open a shell and run OpenOCD, to which a similar response should be received if the board is connected with the onboard ST-Link debuggr.
+Then, open a shell and run OpenOCD, to which a similar response as shown here should be received if the board is connected with the onboard ST-Link debugger.

 ```bash
 openocd